This tangy cavolo nero is ideal alongside grilled meats or a casserole and is ready in just 20 minutes!

 Store the cooked cavolo nero in a sealed container in the fridge for up to 3 days, or in the freezer for up to a month.

-⭐️ Are you making this Cavolo Nero, Garlic & Garlic recipe?
-I’d love to know how it turned out in the comments!
+Are you making this recipe for Cavolo Nero With Garlic And Lemon?
+Let me know how it turned out in the comments!

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork